 - The injured victim’s life expectancy and remaining work-life expectancy

-- Predicted cost of living increases, inflation, and future tax burden
+- The predicted cost of living increases, inflation, and future tax burden

 - Current economic conditions, future market outlook, and future job availability